 |Current Status||Next Steps|

-Second quarter of 2017 – Exposure draft to be issued.
+Fourth quarter of 2018 – Final standard to be released.

 Revenue recognition principles that apply to revenues of governments and government organizations other than government transfers and tax revenue require development.